matuteiglesias/journal/content/CRM/2024-10-28_Developed_CRM_and_Networking_Strategies.md

 ## 📅 2024-10-28 — Session: Developed CRM and Networking Strategies

 **🕒 20:15–20:50**
-**🏷️ Labels**: CRM, Hubspot, Networking, Voice-To-Text, Strategic Planning
+**🏷️ Labels**: CRM, Networking, Automation, Voice-To-Text, Hubspot
 **📂 Project**: CRM
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop comprehensive strategies for CRM and networking by leveraging HubSpot and voice-to-text tools.
+The session aimed to develop and refine strategies for CRM and networking, focusing on exporting contacts, strategic planning, and leveraging automation tools.

 ### Key Activities
-- Reviewed step-by-step guides and workflows for exporting contacts from HubSpot.
+- Reviewed a step-by-step guide for exporting contacts from HubSpot, covering navigation, selection, export initiation, customization, and download processes.
+- Explored instructions for exporting contacts, including file format selection and export confirmation.
-- Explored structured approaches to building strategic CRM systems, including contact management and automation.
+- Discussed a structured approach to building a strategic CRM, involving data organization, segmentation, and follow-up automation.
-- Assessed human-driven CRM frameworks for relationship building and strategic insights.
+- Examined a human-driven CRM assessment framework using categorical and strategic reflection questions to enhance relationship management.
-- Developed strategies for building a strategic network focusing on relationship depth and engagement.
+- Outlined strategies for building a strategic network, focusing on reciprocal value, influence mapping, and engagement consistency.
-- Utilized voice-to-text tools for contact management and networking research, emphasizing strategic planning and actionable insights.
+- Investigated the use of voice-to-text tools for contact management and networking research, emphasizing strategic summaries and actionable steps.

 ### Achievements
-- Established a clear workflow for exporting and managing contacts in HubSpot.
+- Clarified the process for exporting contacts from HubSpot.
-- Created a strategic framework for CRM management and networking.
+- Developed comprehensive strategies for CRM management and networking.
-- Integrated voice-to-text strategies for efficient contact and networking research management.
+- Identified methods to integrate voice-to-text tools for efficient contact management.

 ### Pending Tasks
-- Implement the developed CRM strategies into the existing system.
+- Implement the CRM strategies and networking plans developed during the session.
-- Test and refine the voice-to-text integration for contact management.
+- Further explore automation tools to enhance CRM and networking efficiency.